Galileo

 Ten thousand wild horses can’t chase all the pain away

-And now in dreams all the daemon forces are pulling me in separate ways
+And now in dreams all the demon forces are pulling me in separate ways

 I am afraid, and yet amazed